On-Media

 ON Media Corporation ("Orion Network Media"), is a South Korean broadcasting company.
-Formerly a subsidiary of Korean food company Orion Confectionery, it was acquired by the CJ Group in 2010.
-Established in 2000, the company is headquartered in Seongnam, Gyeonggi-do and is a leader in the pay television industry in South Korea.
+Formerly a subsidiary of Korean food company Orion Confectionery and conglomerate company Tongyang Group and Kumho Asiana Group, it was acquired by the CJ Group in 2010.
+Established in 2000, the company is headquartered in Seongnam, Gyeonggi Province and is a leader in the pay television industry in South Korea.
 On-Media also delivers cable TV and broadband services.